 Q: How long do women and their children stay at Women’s Habitat?

-A: The average stay is four to six months.
+A: The average stay is six to eight months.
 Some families stay longer.
 We do not expect women to leave until they secure permanent, affordable and adequate housing.

 Q: Is the shelter accessible?